nodegui/react-nodegui/website/docs/guides/handle-events.md

 In a nutshell, the above code uses the `useEventHandler` hook which is a wrapper over `useMemo`.
 This means, the buttonHandler remains same on every render call and hence the `on` prop to Button doesnt change.

 Here `objectNameChanged` is a QEvent while `clicked` and `pressed` are signals.
-As an app developer it really doesnt mean much but internally they are both two different things in Qt and React NodeGui allows you to use both of them using a single familar `on` prop.
+As an app developer it really doesnt mean much but internally they are both two different things in Qt and React NodeGui allows you to use both of them using a single familiar `on` prop.

 Also, another point you see in this typescript code is the QPushButtonSignals.
 The QPushButtonSignals is a type that allows autocompletion of event handlers as you type them.